 ALFREDO M. BONANNO

-At present, the most consuming translation underway is the translation of two major bodies of writing by Alfredo M. Bonanno.
+At present, one of the most consuming translations underway is the translation of two major bodies of writing by Alfredo M. Bonanno.
 Trattato delle Inutilità.
 Parte prima: Jamais (Treatise on Uselessness.
 Part One: Never), (three volumes, nearly two thousand pages!) and Hybris.
 Distruggere la religione (Hubris.
 Destroy Religion), which is two volumes, over a thousand pages.

 These are not projects that yield quickly.
 They resist pace, and demand a closeness to language that borders on obsession.